Rezix93/DV/README.md

 # Inf8808E2
 New rep for the course.
-More Organize
+More Organized